gitaiga/spfx-servicescopes-hooks/README.md

 # SPFX Service Scopes Hooks

-This fork takes the great example provided by @garrytrinder (who forked and added "full hooks" to the great example provided by @vman) and adds `useWebPartContext` React hook to simplify working with SPFx web part properties on any level deep in the React components tree.
+This fork takes the great example provided by [@garrytrinder](https://twitter.com/garrytrinder) (who forked and added "full hooks" to the great example provided by [@vrdmn](https://twitter.com/vrdmn)) and adds `useWebPartContext` React hook to simplify working with SPFx web part properties on any level deep in the React components tree.

 ## How to use